-Consistent with the District's Vision of Creating Community through People, Parks and Programs, the final budget for 2018-19 focused on creating healthy communities by ensuring that:
+Consistent with the District's Vision of Creating Community through People, Parks and Programs, the adopted budget for 2019-20 focused on creating healthy communities by ensuring that:

 - Relevant park and recreation programs, services, and facilities are provided in a clean and safe environment. - Resources are expanded through citizen participation using collaboration and partnerships to help deliver service, finance facility rehabilitation, and new development. - Professionally trained staff are provided with adequate technology and equipment to help insure the efficient and effective delivery of service.